Turbidity Control in Sedimentation Columns by Direction Dependent Models: Conclusion

 \section{Conclusion}

 { We have proposed a simple empirical model to describe the turbidity dynamics at the top of a sedimentation column as a piece-wise time-delay linear model considering the input and output flows.
 The experimental results show that this model can adequately represents the dynamic of the process.
 In this model, all the plant parameters, including the time delay, switch between two modes.
 Due to the delay dependency on the switching function, we have provided sufficient conditions to guarantee closed-loop stability based on a Lyapunov-Krasovskii functional.
 A systematic tuning methodology for linear PI controller was proposed and validated in a pilot plant.
-The experimental results show the effectiveness of the proposed approach to regulate the turbidity under a wide range of operational conditions. }
+The experimental results show the effectiveness of the proposed approach to regulate the turbidity under a wide range of operational conditions. \jesus{The proposed approach can be extended to formally deal with uncertainties, control saturation and anti-windup issues \citep{Tarbouriech2011BookStability}.}}